 If a parent discovers their child has downloaded a new app — or if a parent isn’t familiar with it — they’ll instantly be able to find out whether or not Bark can monitor it for signs of danger.
 All new apps that can be monitored will feature text stating “Connect to Bark.”

-Does Bark alert on apps downloaded that are potentially alarming?
+Does Bark alert on risky apps?

 Though Bark does not alert on every new installed application on your child's iOS or Android device, Bark can alert you if a monitored device downloads a risky app, like anonymous messaging platforms, even if at this time Bark cannot monitor that platform for worrisome activity.
 You can then have a conversation with your child about that app.